 If money is no object, you can choose the iPad that you find comfortable to read.
 If it is an object, pick the iPad you can afford.

-Few writers need Sim-card models that can use cellular phone technology to connect to the net.
+Few writers need Sim-card equipped iPads that can connect to cellular networks.

 You’ll find Wi-Fi is available in many of the places where you will want to write.
 Where it isn’t, you can tether your iPad to your phone and connect that way.

 Tethering works with both iPhones and Android phones.
 The experience is better and smoother if you have an iPhone, but don’t get hung up on this point, it isn’t a deal breaker.
-Android phones will work perfectly well.
+Android phones work fine.

 Cellular adds around NZ$220 to the price of a Wi-Fi iPad.
-That money can be better spent elsewhere.
+Spend the money saved on storage or a better keyboard.

 A keyboard isn’t essential if you own an iPad.
 You can do a lot without one and there is always the Apple Pencil and handwriting recognition.
 Apple’s new Scribble feature can change the way you think about your iPad.

 But this post is about writing on an iPad.
 A keyboard makes that easier.

 There is no shortage of iPad keyboards to choose from.
 Any iPad will work with any Bluetooth keyboard, but only a handful of keyboards are made to fit exactly to each iPad model.